-Scholars from each graduate degree program participating in the proposed interdisciplinary project must receive scholar support and be eligible graduate degree programs in either (a) special education or early intervention and one or more related services; or (b) two or more related services.
+Specifically, an applicant must propose an interdisciplinary project supporting scholars 6 from two or more graduate degree programs in either (a) special education or early intervention and one or more related services; or (b) two or more related services.

 An interdisciplinary project is a project that delivers core content through shared coursework, group assignments, and coordinated field experiences as part of two or more master's degree, educational specialist degree, or clinical doctoral degree programs for scholars.
 Not all requirements (e.g., courses and field experiences) of each participating graduate degree program must be shared across all degree programs participating in the interdisciplinary project, but the interdisciplinary project must: (a) Identify the competencies needed to promote high expectations and address the individualized needs of children with disabilities who have highintensity needs using an interdisciplinary approach to service delivery; (b) outline how the project will build capacity in those areas through shared coursework, group assignments, and coordinated field experiences for scholars supported by the proposed project; and (c) identify the aspects of each graduate degree program that are shared across all participating degree programs and those that remain unique to each.